How to Add Custom Fonts to the New Dubsado Form Builder

 Keep in mind that you can still use other font styles in your text box by selecting them in the text box menu.
 You’re not limited to the fonts and styles that you added in the code.

 If you’ve already added and styled text in your form that you want to apply your custom fonts to, simply select the text in the text box and clear the formatting using the eraser icon in the menu.
+Then you can select the text and use the paragraph format options to assign your custom fonts and styles.

 For example, if you want to change the font of the proposal navigation tabs, in the cheat sheet you’ll find this piece of code: